jorge-sanz/StudyBot/README.md

 # StudyBot
-A Telegram bot for student group chats.
+A Telegram bot to enrich student group chats.